 During the course of our testing, we may identify deficiencies that would have to be remediated to satisfy the SEC rules for certification of our internal controls over financial reporting.
 As a consequence, we may have to disclose in periodic reports we file with the SEC material weaknesses in our system of internal controls.
 In addition, those deficiencies may need to be reported to regulators in our state of domicile, the National Association of Insurance Commissioners ("NAIC") and various state regulators in compliance with the Model Audit Rule ("MAR") promulgated by the NAIC.
-The existence of a material weakness would preclude management from concluding that our internal controls over financial reporting are effective and would preclude our independent auditors from issuing an unqualified opinion that our internal controls over financial reporting are effective.
-In addition, disclosures of this type in our SEC reports, as well as our statutory reports, could cause investors and/or regulators to lose confidence in our financial reporting and may negatively affect the trading price of our common stock.
+The existence of a material weakness would preclude management from concluding that our internal controls over financial reporting are effective and would preclude our independent auditors from issuing an unqualified opinion that our internal controls over financial reporting and may negatively affect the trading price of our common stock.
 Moreover, effective internal controls are necessary to produce reliable financial reports and to prevent fraud.
 If we have deficiencies in our disclosure controls and procedures or internal controls over financial reporting, it may negatively impact our business, operating results and reputation.